jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t1007-hash-object/default/divergences.md

 Uncategorised
   Events:
     CF: parse_options at parse-options.c:968:2
-    CT: Jump to external code
+    CT: Jump to external code for _memset
-    CF: Jump to external code
+    CF: Jump to external code for _memset
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memset
   Occurrences: 26

 Uncategorised
   Events:
     CF: parsed_object_pool_new at object.c:503:2
-    CT: Jump to external code
+    CT: Jump to external code for ___memset_chk
-    CF: Jump to external code
+    CF: Jump to external code for ___memset_chk
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___memset_chk
   Occurrences: 26

 Uncategorised
   Events:
     CF: raw_object_store_new at object.c:523:2
-    CT: Jump to external code
+    CT: Jump to external code for ___memset_chk
-    CF: Jump to external code
+    CF: Jump to external code for ___memset_chk
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___memset_chk
   Occurrences: 26

 Uncategorised
   Events:
     CF: remote_state_new at remote.c:2746:2
-    CT: Jump to external code
+    CT: Jump to external code for ___memset_chk
-    CF: Jump to external code
+    CF: Jump to external code for ___memset_chk
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___memset_chk
   Occurrences: 26

 Uncategorised
   Events:
     CF: usage_with_options_internal at parse-options.c:1081:22
-    CT: Jump to external code
+    CT: Jump to external code for _memset
-    CF: Jump to external code
+    CF: Jump to external code for _memset
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memset
   Occurrences: 12

 Uncategorised
   Events:
     CF: xmemdupz at wrapper.c:109:9
-    CT: Jump to external code
+    CT: Jump to external code for ___memcpy_chk
-    CF: Jump to external code
+    CF: Jump to external code for ___memcpy_chk
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___memcpy_chk
     RF: xmemdupz at wrapper.c:109:2
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
     RF: xmemdupz at wrapper.c:0:0
   Occurrences: 6

 Uncategorised
   Events:
+    CT: Jump to external code for ___memcpy_chk
+    CF: Jump to external code for ___memcpy_chk
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+  Occurrences: 2061

+Uncategorised
+  Events:
+    CT: Jump to external code for ___memmove_chk
+    CF: Jump to external code for ___memmove_chk
+    CT: Jump to external code for _memmove
+    CF: Jump to external code for _memmove
+  Occurrences: 377

+Uncategorised
+  Events:
+    CT: Jump to external code for ___strlcpy_chk
+    CF: Jump to external code for ___strlcpy_chk
+    CT: Jump to external code for _strlcpy
+    CF: Jump to external code for _strlcpy
+  Occurrences: 160

+Uncategorised
+  Events:
+    CT: Jump to external code for ___vsnprintf_chk
+    CF: Jump to external code for ___vsnprintf_chk
+    CT: Jump to external code for _vsnprintf
+    CF: Jump to external code for _vsnprintf
+  Occurrences: 679

+Uncategorised
+  Events:
-    CT: Jump to external code
+    CT: Jump to external code for _fopen
-    CF: Jump to external code
+    CF: Jump to external code for _fopen
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fopen
     CF: git_fopen at fopen.c:25:12
-    CT: Jump to external code
+    CT: Jump to external code for _fileno
-    CF: Jump to external code
+    CF: Jump to external code for _fileno
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fileno
     CF: git_fopen at fopen.c:25:6
-    CT: Jump to external code
+    CT: Jump to external code for _fstat$INODE64
-    CF: Jump to external code
+    CF: Jump to external code for _fstat$INODE64
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fstat$INODE64
     RF: git_fopen at fopen.c:37:1
     CT: git_fopen at fopen.c:19:21
     CF: git_fopen at fopen.c:19:21
     CT: git_fopen at fopen.c:19:21
     CF: git_fopen at fopen.c:22:13
-    CT: Jump to external code
+    CT: Jump to external code for _fopen
-    CF: Jump to external code
+    CF: Jump to external code for _fopen
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fopen
     CF: git_fopen at fopen.c:25:12
-    CT: Jump to external code
+    CT: Jump to external code for _fileno
-    CF: Jump to external code
+    CF: Jump to external code for _fileno
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fileno
     CF: git_fopen at fopen.c:25:6
-    CT: Jump to external code
+    CT: Jump to external code for _fstat$INODE64
     [...6 more events...]
   Occurrences: 68

 Uncategorised
   Events:
-    CT: Jump to external code
+    CT: Jump to external code for _fopen
-    CF: Jump to external code
+    CF: Jump to external code for _fopen
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fopen
     RF: git_fopen at fopen.c:37:1
     CT: git_fopen at fopen.c:19:21
     CF: git_fopen at fopen.c:19:21
     CT: git_fopen at fopen.c:19:21
     CF: git_fopen at fopen.c:22:13
-    CT: Jump to external code
+    CT: Jump to external code for _fopen
-    CF: Jump to external code
+    CF: Jump to external code for _fopen
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _fopen
     RF: git_fopen at fopen.c:37:1
     RF: git_fopen at fopen.c:0:0
     RF: git_fopen at fopen.c:0:0
   Occurrences: 12

+Uncategorised
+  Events:
+    CT: Jump to external code for _printf
+    CF: Jump to external code for _printf
+    CT: Jump to external code for _puts
+    CF: Jump to external code for _puts
+  Occurrences: 6

 Uncategorised
   Events: